vietmazze/smart-contract/Data structure.md

 ## Sharding
 A type of database partitioning (horizontal) that separates very large databases into smaller, faster more easily managed parts

+# Intro to BTC

+## Blockchain:
+A blockchain is a ledger(notebook) of facts, assign accross multiple computers around the world in a peer to peer network.
+Facts can be transactions, some type of data.
+In the blockchain, each member is anonymous and called nodes.
+Comunication inside a blockchain goes through a crytographic hash function that securely identify the sender and receiver.
+When a new transactions accur, a concensus is needed in order for the fact to appear on the ledger.
+The concensus is carry through a system of POW, where each block has the info and the next block follow the previous block to carry out the function.